ajdavis/emptysquare-hugo/emptysquare/content/interactive-tla-plus.md

 type = "post"
 +++

-This is a summary of a talk I gave at [the 2021 TLA+ conference](http://conf.tlapl.us/2021/) with my MongoDB colleague Samyukta Lanka.
+This is a talk I gave at [the 2021 TLA+ conference](http://conf.tlapl.us/2021/) with my MongoDB colleague Samyukta Lanka.
+The video is below, and a written version below that.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZwuDcMT3nMg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Update:** [See this Twitter thread for important corrections](https://twitter.com/jessejiryudavis/status/1445510399697117195).
 Many of the features we asked for are already possible, but obscure.